pasin-k/tooth-1d/readme.md

 <br> To analyze loss and accuracy over iterations, use [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard) to see the result.

 ### Testing
-Use `coor_predict` for prediction.
+Use `predict` for prediction.
 This accepts 3 types of input data: .stl file, .npy file, and .tfrecord file.
 Using the first two type of data will take slightly longer time due to data transformation.

-`python coor_predict -t [folder directory of data] -m [folder directory of model] -dt [input data type]`
+`python predict -t [folder directory of data] -m [folder directory of model] -dt [input data type]`